+- Director

-- Director (appointed July 31, 2012) - Member of the Audit Committee (appointed July 31, 2012) - Chair of the Compensation, Nominating, and Corporate Governance Committee (appointed July 31, 2012)
+- Member of the Audit Committee

+- Chair of the Compensation, Nominating, and Corporate Governance Committee

 Mr. Shulman is the Chief Executive Officer of MLG Management Inc., a management consulting firm.
 In addition, Mr. Shulman is a trustee member of the audit committee and Chairman of the governance committee of Summit Industrial Income REIT and he is also a member of the investment committee of Tricon Capital GP Inc. and Tricon USA Inc. Mr. Shulman formerly served as a trustee and member of the audit committee of Partners Real Estate Investment Trust.
 Mr. Shulman holds a Bachelor of Commerce, with a major in accounting, from the University of Windsor and a law degree from Osgoode Hall Law School.
 He was appointed Queen's Counsel in 1984.
 Mr. Shulman is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Shulman is a resident of Toronto, Ontario, Canada.